HiteshPandharkar/The_Sparks_Foundation/README.md

-# The_Sparks_Founddation
+# The_Sparks_Foundation
-The repository contains all the tasks performed during The Sparks Foundation Business Analytics Internship.
+## The repository contains all the tasks performed during The Sparks Foundation Business Analytics Internship.